src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 • Teenagers: (14-17 years) 8 to 10 hours

-Watch this National Institutes of Health (NIH) Q&A with National Sleep Foundation Chair Dr. Lauren Hale on the science of sleep and teens.
+Watch this National Institutes of Health (NIH) Q&A with National Sleep Foundation Past Chair Dr. Lauren Hale on the science of sleep and teens.
 Dr. Hale’s presentation begins at 8:17.

 Cover image from the Facebook Live Science of Sleep and Teens